 If you have a vehicle with multiple powered axles, then you’ll have a transfer case that transfers power to those axles from the transmission.
 This component is liable to leak or have a bad output shaft seal, which can create a clunking noise as you drive.
 A bad transfer case will most likely make noise as you accelerate or decelerate.

 Your driveshaft and U-joints can break, bend, or become unbalanced, which will make your vehicle run very roughly.
 You’ll notice that your vehicle shakes quite a bit as it accelerates.
 You may have to replace your driveshaft if it is damaged.

 Your differential should be serviced every 20,000 to 60,000 miles, depending on the use of your vehicle as well as the manufacturer’s recommendation.
 During a differential service, the housing will be disassembled and cleaned, and the oil will be replaced.
 If necessary, the gasket will be replaced to ensure that the differential won’t leak.

-Set an Appointment for Differential Service Today
+Set an Appointment for Differential Repair & Service Today

 Don’t run the risk of causing undue damage to your differential.
 Let the professionals at Thompson Automotive put our training and expertise to work for you — contact us today to schedule your differential system diagnostic evaluation, or differential service and repair.
 Our team will provide you with a thorough report stating all of the identified issues, as well as recommendations only for the repairs necessary to get you back to driving safely.
-Our auto shop is conveniently located in Englewood, and we proudly serve the entire Englewood, Littleton, and Denver area.
+Our auto shop is conveniently located in Littleton, and we proudly serve the entire Littleton, Littleton, and Denver area.